MahmudulHassan5809/github-cli/README.md

-Creating a proper README file is essential for any project as it helps users understand what the project does, how to set it up, and how to use it.
-Below is a sample README file for your project:

----

 # GitHub CLI Tool

 This is a command-line tool to interact with GitHub using the GitHub API.
 It allows you to list and delete repositories, fetch user profiles, and more.